FHICT-S-Siem/kwetter-kweet-service/README.md

-# S6-SiemLucassen-Kwetter
+# kwetter-kweet-service

-This project aims to implement a scalable microservice architecture with maintainability and data-security in mind.
+This service provides REST calls to Create, Read, Update and Delete Kweets (Tweets).